stevearc/vim-arduino/README.md

 The main commands you will want to use are:

 * `:ArduinoChooseBoard` - Select the type of board from a list.
+* `:ArduinoChoosePort` - Select the serial port from a list.
 * `:ArduinoVerify` - Build the sketch.
 * `:ArduinoUpload` - Build and upload the sketch.
 * `:ArduinoSerial` - Connecto to the board for debugging over a serial port.